FastBackgroundCheck Opt Out Guide

 | Domain | fastbackgroundcheck.com |

-| Data Types | contacts, current/past addresses, possible relatives/associates, possible court records |
+| Data Types | Contacts, current/past addresses, relatives/associates, property or business-record data, and links to full background-report partners |

-| Identity Verification | confirmation email |
+| Identity Verification | Email verification and CAPTCHA |

 Step-by-Step Guide